WannabeDataAnalyst/Google_Capstone_Project/README.md

 3. What is the average BMI level of each participant?
 4. Did users sleep at least 7 hours each day?
 5. What are some trends in smart device usage?
-6. How could these trends apply to Bellabeat customers?
+6. How could these trends apply to Bellabeat's customers?
 7. How could these trends help influence Bellabeat marketing strategy?